About the Rural Broadband Initiative

 The Rural Broadband Initiative (RBI) is bringing better broadband to rural schools, health providers, some libraries and tens of thousands of rural residents.

 " Technology is no longer a barrier to children going to rural schools.
-They will have the same up to 100Mbps access to the internet as those attending schools in urban areas. "
+They will get up to 100Mbps access to the internet. "

 Chorus and Vodafone are working together to deliver the Government's RBI programme which delivers better broadband to rural New Zealand.